 Anatomy of a Webstore Product - Setting up stock for eCommerce Success

 How you load stock onto your website can make or break it.
-While categorisation allows customers to easily navigate your website, product data is essential to your products being found.
+While categorisation allows customers to easily navigate your website, webstore data is essential to your products being found.
 Missing data?
 Well, you're missing out!

 Alert